lablup/beps/drafts/BEP-1008-RBAC.md

    3. For resource permissions, verify the granter has access to the specific resource
 4. If all checks pass, the Permission is granted; otherwise, an appropriate error message is returned.

+#### Role Management Flow

+1. **Creating a Role**:
+   - User must have 'create' permission for entity_type='role' within the target scope
+   - The new role is created with the same or narrower scope than the creator's permission scope

+2. **Assigning a Role**:
+   - User must have 'assign' permission for the specific role
+   - The assignment respects scope hierarchy (can only assign to users within the same or narrower scope)
+   - Creates a new record in the user_roles table

+3. **Modifying a Role**:
+   - User must have 'update' permission for entity_type='role' within the role's scope
+   - Changes to role permissions are immediately reflected for all users with that role

+4. **Deleting a Role**:
+   - User must have 'delete' permission for entity_type='role' within the role's scope
+   - Performs soft delete by updating the 'state' field and setting 'deleted_at' timestamp
+   - Existing user_roles assignments can be retained for audit purposes

 ### Database Schema

 The RBAC system of Backend.AI is implemented by extending the existing database structure.
 New RBAC tables are integrated with the existing scope-based permission system.